ckeditor/ckeditor5/docs/framework/architecture/ui-library.md

 } );
 ```

-Please keep in mind that the content of the dialog determines its dimensions.
+Keep in mind that the content of the dialog determines its dimensions.
 If you want to display a dialog with a fixed size, make sure the content has a fixed size too.
-For displaying long text, we recommend setting `max-height: [fixed value]` together with `overflow: auto` on the content container (element) to restrict the vertical space a dialog will use on the screen.
+For displaying long text, we recommend setting `max-height: [fixed value]` together with `overflow: auto` on the content container (element) to restrict the vertical space the dialog will use on the screen.

 ##### Action buttons

-The last piece of the dialog is the actions area, where the buttons are displayed.
+The last segment of the dialog is the actions area, where the buttons are displayed.
 Their behavior can be fully customized using the `onCreate()` and `onExecute()` callbacks.
 Below you can find an example of the configuration for the four custom buttons:

-* The "OK" button that closes the dialog and has a custom CSS class set,
+* The "OK" button that closes the dialog and has a custom CSS class set.
-* The "Set custom title" button that changes the dialog title,
+* The "Set custom title" button that changes the dialog title.
 * The "This button will be enabled in..." button that changes its state after a few seconds.
 * The "Cancel" button that closes the dialog.